Close

 Madalyn Baker

-is an actor, illustrator, and musician originally hailing from Northern California.
-She earned her BA in Theatre from Fordham University, and has spent the last 9 years living and creating in New York City.
-In addition to being an actor, she writes music, and has her own illustrative art brand called Maddle Baddle.
-She draws everything from silly cartoons to her own custom deck of playing cards!
-To learn more about Madalyn, you can check out her work at Madalynbaker.com, or @madmaddybaker.
+Madalyn is an actor, playwright, and musician from Northern California.
+She earned her BA in Theatre from Fordham University, and is in her third and final year of the CWRU/CPH MFA program.
+Recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Sally Bowles in Cabaret (CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, and Cathy in The Last Five Years (Soft Belly Theatre).
+In addition to being an actor, she has her own illustrative art brand called Maddle Baddle.
+Her new play, Lunchtime! premiered in Cleveland this past June.
+To learn more about Madalyn, you can check out her work at Madalynbaker.com, @madmaddybaker, and @maddlebaddle.
+Much love to her parents, who have given her many wonderful birthdays.

 Byron Johnson